gertingold/euroscipy-numpy-tutorial/README.md

 # euroscipy-numpy-tutorial
 ## Introduction to NumPy arrays

-This repository contains material for an introductory tutorial on NumPy at EuroSciPy 2016.
+This repository contains material for an introductory tutorial on NumPy at EuroSciPy 2016 and EuroSciPy 2017.

 The Jupyter notebook is useful for doing the exercises during the tutorial: